Ryanair and a confusing confirmation eMail… and simple improvements

 I buy many of my glasses online.
 And have done for a few years now.
 I recently ordered some new glasses at the usual place where I buy them.

 After the buying process and I moved on to other more interesting things.

-Then it went kinda wrong… read what happened to my delivery on medium.com.
+Then it went kinda wrong… essential reading if you run an online shop on medium.com.